dnsimple/dnsimple-ruby/README.md

     username: YOUR_USERNAME
     password: YOUR_PASSWORD

+Or if using an API token

+    username: YOUR_USERNAME
+    api_token: YOUR_API_TOKEN

 ## Commands

 There are two ways to interact with the DNSimple Ruby wrapper.
 The first is to use the command line utility that is included.
 The commands available are as follows:

 For help: